 There has been an increase in performance-based influencer marketing as brands enter into long-term partnerships with influencers.
 Clients now expect influencers to deliver specific results in terms of sales volumes or number of clicks.
-In fact, brands ask to see the performance reports and engagement rates of prospective influencers before entering contracts.
+In fact, brands ask to see the performance report and engagement rate of prospective influencers before entering contracts.
 They often use third-party influencer tools such as NeoReach and SocialRank in conducting their research.
-Due to this demand, many influencers opt for ongoing royalties instead of accepting single payments.
+Due to this demand, many who find influencers opt for ongoing royalties instead of accepting single payments.
 It’s best for influencers to carefully review any contract before signing or guaranteeing specific returns.

 As performance-based contracts increase, brands and influencers now work closely together in planning campaigns.
 And data plays a pivotal role in influencer marketing in 2022 because there’s more interest in tracking social media marketing metrics.
 These metrics help brands to assess whether influencers delivered on their promises.

 6. The Power of Authenticity

 Authenticity has become paramount in influencer marketing.
 As influencers create content for brands, they are also careful to ensure that the products they promote resonate with their audiences.
 No matter how engaging an influencer is, they can’t automatically make their followers interested in products they don’t care about.

 If influencers try to force products on their audiences, they may lose credibility in the eyes of their followers, and the brands they’re promoting won’t benefit from such partnerships.
 Therefore, it’s best for influencers to partner with brands and other influencers whose audiences complement theirs.

 7. More Specialization in the Influencer Marketing Space